 - St Vincent Jewelry Center - 640 - 650 S Hill St.

 - Grand Central Market - Billed as the oldest and largest open air market in Los Angeles.
 Restaurants, fruits, vegetables, meat, poultry, fish, gift shops.
 Open every day.

-- Macy's Plaza - Across the street from the Metro station, Macy's Plaza contains a Macy's department store and a small collection of mall shops.
+- The Bloc (formerly known as Macy's Plaza) - Across the street from the Metro station, The Bloc contains a Macy's department store and a small collection of mall shops.